kingi89/japanese-artist-reading/README.md

   - an artist (real name or pseudonym)
   - a music group, unit or band
   - a composer, lyricist or arranger
-2. It is written in Japanese characters (kanji, hiragana, katakana) only, and at least one of the characters is a kanji
+2. It is written in Japanese characters (kanji, hiragana, katakana) only, and the first character is a kanji
+3. The reading can be expressed, or sufficiently approximated, by spelling it out using only regular, everyday hiragana characters
-3. Kakasi's default dictionary does not have a correct reading for it
+4. Kakasi's default dictionary does not have a correct reading for it
-4. There doesn't exist a more common general reading for the name
+5. The correct reading is not included in [ENAMDICT](http://www.edrdg.org/enamdict/enamdict_doc.html), or there are multiple readings in said database

+This policy may change at any time at the discretion of the maintainer.
+Currently listed names are exempt from this policy.